Why open the ECB-CBS in Paris, France?

 The ECB-CBS will make every effort to accommodate a student’s special learning needs.
-However, our programs are designed for students who can function in the mainstream classroom without extra support.
-The ECB-CBS is not able to accommodate students with moderate of severe disabilities or students with significant conduct, communicative or emotional difficulties.
+However, our programs are designed for students who can integrate in the mainstream classroom without extra support.
+The ECB-CBS is not able to accommodate students with moderate or severe disabilities or students with significant conduct, communicative or emotional difficulties.
 Students who require one-on-one classroom support may be assigned a private special education specialist at an additional cost to the family.
 For more information on Learning Support Services at the ECB-CBS, please contact firstname.lastname@example.org

 What certificate/qualification will my child leave with at the end of his/her schooling at the ECB-CBS?